Rookie2556/Notes/102Notes/programmingWithJavaScript.md

 | Saves Time    | Only worth if the action will be called more than once |
 | Makes Using Buttons feasible | usually conceptually harder to understand during programming |
 | better readability | *Ugh gotta name this function amirite*|

+Functions are **especially** useful for when input/output could differ.

+> function toCelsius(fahrenheit) {
+>  return (5/9) * (fahrenheit-32);
+> }
+> document.getElementById("demo").innerHTML = toCelsius(77);

+toCelsius is declared as a function, with fahrenheit as a parameter.. return value is fahrenheit converted to celsius (*To be honest I don't really know how to cconvert between the two*)

+> function toCelsius(f) {
+> return (5/9) * (f-32); }

+This is the function in progress when function called..

+> document.getElementById("demo").innerHTML = toCelsius;
+document.getElementById means for the Js to interact with the HTML, e.g. obtain the result from called demo and that new value is called "toCelsius".

+To call toCelsius() means to collect the variable gotten from the function. to interact with the function toCelsius, one would use "toCelsius(valueToBeConvertedFrom), e.g. let x = toCelsius(15); would produce whatever the conversion is.

+let text = "The Temperature is " + toCelsius(15) + " Celsius"; is a valid way to call and use the return in a single line.

+> // code here can NOT use carName
+>
+> function myFunction() {
+>  let carName = "Volvo";
+>  // code here CAN use carName
+> }
+>
+> // code here can NOT use carName

+*Nested = Local, not nested = Global, any files made from functions are local unless force made otherwise*

+## JavaScript Operators

+**Assignment is =**
+---
+**Addition is +**
+---
+**multiplication is asterisk**

+## I want to know more about
+- I want to have more practice with "demo").innerHTML = .. type scenarios as I was really testing my confidence and attempted to explain it as simply as I could in attempt to better understand and may not quite understand yet.